talhakhan13/CIS-162-70/syllabus.md

 Office Hours: To be decided

-## Catalog Course Description
+## Disclaimer

-The content of this syllabus is subject to change.
+The content of this syllabus is subject to change as per instructor discretion.

 ## Catalog Course Description